Program Length: 15 months

 The development and execution of a company's marketing plan are emphasized in this course.
 All elements of the marketing organization are reviewed, and their contributions to an effective marketing effort are analyzed.
 Emphasis is placed on the impacts of telecommunications and information technology on marketing.

-leadership in organizations.
+This course addresses the theory and practice of leadership in organizations.
 Explores traditional and modern theories of leadership, as well as the practical application of these theories in the workplace.
 In addition to covering the traditional concepts of leadership in organizations, this course takes an in-depth look at the power and influence a leader has over the organization and its members.

 Advanced Human Resource Management